gumob/GoogleSearchOption/README.md

 # Overview

 Search Option for Google enables you to search for keywords specifying more detailed date range options on Google Search.
-Since each option can be easily switched from the pop-up menu, it can be customized according to the purpose of developers and business users.

 # Installation